kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod.md

 ---

 ## Test Scenario 3: NATS Servers scaled down to 0 and back to 3 during test

+In this test scenario, the behaviour of NATS was tested when all the NATS servers are shuted down and restarted.
+The goal of was to check that there is no event loss in this case.

 ### Run ID: 2/6/2022T13:54 (Duration: 10m, Event Rate: 150rps)